timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 Now we will construct similar models for species richness.
 There is one extra complication introduced in modelling species richness: over-dispersion.
 It is common to model species richness assuming a Poisson distribution of errors.
 However, in a Poisson distribution, the variance of the values is equal to the mean of values.
 Observed species richness values commonly have a variance greater than the mean, a situation known as over-dispersion.

 There are a number of solutions to over-dispersion.
 One is to use a more appropriate error distribution, such as the negative binomial distribution.
 There are some packages that can fit generalized linear mixed-effects models with a negative binomial distribution of errors.
-However, these are missing some of the functionality of the lme4 package, which we have been using so far.
+However, these packages are missing some of the functionality of the lme4 package, which we have been using so far.
 Another solution is to fit a random-intercept term with one level for each observation in the dataset (Rigby et al., 2008).
 In the case of the PREDICTS data we have been using, this would be a random intercept corresponding to site identity.

 But before we get onto this, let's compare the study-only and study-plus-spatial-block random-effects structures that we considered for the models of total abundance.
-You will probably receive warnings about model convergence, but these aren't too serious.
+You will probably receive warnings about model convergence, but these aren't too serious (the convergence value is close to the accepted threshold, and the functions in the lme4 package are very cautious about convergence).

 ```R
 randomR1 <- GLMER(modelData = PREDICTSSites,responseVar = "Species_richness",fitFamily = "poisson",